Applications now being accepted for 25/26 June 2014 programme

 You have not registered your business already with Companies House and have not started trading

 You are a current student or have graduated within the last 5 years

 You hold a tier 1 GE Visa if you are an international student

 As we are running several cohorts each year, we are accepting application forms all year around.
 Please see above if you would like to join a specific cohort so you can submit your application in time.

-Start date: 29 March 2014.
-(Two-day intensive workshop 29 and 30 March.
-Followed by business formation workshops the following week.
+Start date: 25 June 2014.
+(Two-day intensive workshop 25 and 26 June, followed by business formation workshops.

 BSEEN application form (PDF - 226KB)

 Or alternatively, if you would like the application form in a Word document, please email us, firstname.lastname@example.org and we will email one out to you.